Jerrie10/Bachelor-Thesis/README.md

 # Input files

 The C++ script uses certain inputfiles to work correctly.
-We will construct these files by using a python script called _TBD.py_.
+We will construct these files by using a python script called `preprocessing.py`.
 This file condenses the GTFS data to be only the usefull parts.
 The input files are structured as follows:

 ## File 1